jina-ai/examples/cross-modal-search/README.md

 ### 🏃 Step 2.
 Index your data
 To quickly get started, you can index a [small dataset](data/toy-data) to make sure everything is working correctly.
-You can pre-fetch the Pods containing the machine learning models required to calculate the embeddings of the data using [docker](https://docs.docker.com/get-docker/).
+You can pre-fetch the Pods containing the machine learning models required to calculate the embeddings of the data using Docker.
 ```bash
 docker pull jinahub/pod.encoder.clipimageencoder:0.0.2-1.2.0
 docker pull jinahub/pod.encoder.cliptextencoder:0.0.3-1.2.2